SilverDecisions/SilverDecisions/README.md

 ### Project structure

-* demo
+* `demo` - demo usage of SilverDecisions
-* dist - distribution folder generated with gulp
+* `dist` - distribution folder generated with gulp
-* src - source files directory
+* `src` - source files directory
-  * styles - scss styles source directory (sass-lang.com)
+  * `styles` - scss styles source directory (sass-lang.com)
-* test
+* `test`

+## User testing guide

+* Versions ready for user testing will be clearly tagged in git repository (please do not submit bugs for development versions)
+* You can use `index.html` in `demo` directory to perform tests (in versions tagged for testing everything will be properly biult)
+* Submit atomic comments using GitHub issues